Chasing Whereabouts

 To get a taste of Portugal at its elemental level, you should check out Faro, Algarve’s grand capital.
 Faro is best explored from an elevation, usually on a transfer bus or an aircraft.
 The old city is a collection of crusty, stonewashed structures and rooftops.
 Historians and tourist buffs have described Faro as Portugal personified with an array of ancient memorabilia.

-Some of these include its medieval buildings and streets, including the landmark 13th-century cathedral sitting majestically in the city centre.
+Some of these include its medieval buildings and streets, including the Faro Cathedral sitting majestically in the city centre.
 Inside this cathedral, you will find its ancient embellishment still in top form from quality azulejo tiles to its brow-raising towers.
 Your trip wouldn’t be complete if you didn’t make it south to the city’s exotic beaches.
 Faro is, in summary, the major highlight for many first-time visitors to Portugal.

 Coimbra

 Regarded as one of the most underrated cities in Portugal, Coimbra is sited just at the train track between Porto and Lisbon.
-Surprisingly, Coimbra was Portugal’s capital city before it was moved to Lisbon.
+Surprisingly, Coimbra was Portugal's Top European Capitals Cities before it was moved to Lisbon.
 At once, Coimbra is immediately refreshing with its touch of history and class.
 The city is most notable for a host of things, including being home to one of Europe’s oldest universities.

 Although a fully functional city, Coimbra has the laid-back vibe of a communal settlement.
 To truly bask in its ancient splendour, take a trip to some of its historic sites, starting with its popular Baroque-style library, the Biblioteca Joanina.
 You will be greeted immediately by its exotic interiors and antiquities.
 Follow closely with a date with nature as you explore many of its gardens and open parks.
 Coimbra is also home to a vibrant scene of cultural festivities, enough to hold you spellbound during your stint here.